lammps/lammps/doc/src/Manual.rst

 -----------

-The manual is organized in two parts:
+The manual is organized in three parts:
 1) the :ref:`User Guide <user_documentation>` for how to install
-and use LAMMPS and 2) the :ref:`Programmer Guide <programmer_documentation>`
+and use LAMMPS, 2) the :ref:`Programmer Guide <programmer_documentation>`
-for how to write programs using the LAMMPS library from different programming languages and how to modify and extend LAMMPS.
+for how to write programs using the LAMMPS library from different programming languages and how to modify and extend LAMMPS, and 3) the :ref:`Command Reference <command_reference>` which includes detailed descriptions of all commands included in the LAMMPS code.

 .. only:: html